Mary Y. Lee, MD, J75, M83 Community Service Learning Faculty Mini-Grants

 Read about previous CSL Faculty Mini Grant Awardees below.

-Tufts School of Medicine faculty are invited to apply for up to $7500 to fund the development of a new CSL initiative or improvement of an existing initiative in partnership with a nonprofit organization partner.
+Tufts School of Medicine faculty are invited to apply for grants that engage medical students in community-focused efforts in partnership with a nonprofit organization.
 Grants will be awarded to faculty on a competitive basis according to the selection criteria.
+Depending on the applications received, the committee may choose to support one larger grant (ranging from $7500-$10,000) or two smaller grants (approximately $5000).

 Quick Facts

-• Objective: To fund the development of new Tisch-Tufts School of Medicine CSL Program initiatives or improvement of existing initiatives that inspire medical students and faculty to engage in community-driven efforts that promote health and social justice.
+• Objective: To create or strengthen Tisch-Tufts School of Medicine CSL Program initiatives that inspire medical students and faculty to engage in community-driven efforts that promote health and social justice.
 This can include an experience which fulfills the CSL pre-clinical requirement, and/or which extends CSL concepts, partnership, and experiences into the clinical years (such as an enrichment elective on a health equity topic).
 Strong project proposals will address community-identified needs, fulfill the educational goals for Tufts School of Medicine students, and demonstrate potential for sustainability beyond the funding period.
 Priority will be given to projects which advance TUSM's efforts toward becoming an anti-racist institution.

 • Eligibility: Open to Tufts School of Medicine faculty.